Roman Catholic Brahmin

-Roman Catholic Brahmin (IAST Bamonns /baməɳ ~ bamɔɳ/ in Romi Konkani, ಬಾಮಣು in Canara Konkani& Kupari in Bombay East Indian dialects) is a caste among the Goan, Bombay East Indian and Mangalorean Catholics who are patrilineal descendants of Konkani Brahmin converts to the Latin Catholic Church, in parts of the Konkan region that were annexed into the Portuguese East Indies, with the capital (metropole) at Velha Goa, while Bombay (Bom Bahia) was the largest territory (province).
-They retain some of the ethno-social values and customs of their ancestors, and most of them exhibit a noticeable hybrid Latino-Concanic culture.
-They were known as the Brahmins among the "New Christians".
+Roman Catholic Brahmin or Christian Brahmin (IAST Bamonns /baməɳ ~ bamɔɳ/ in Romi Konkani & Kupari in Bombay East Indian dialects) is a Christianised caste among the Goan, Bombay East Indian & Mangalorean Catholics; who are patrilineal descendants of Brahmin and Prabhu converts to the Latin Church.
+This occurred parts of the Konkan region that were annexed into the Portuguese East Indies, with the capital (metropole) at Velha Goa & Bombay (Bom Bahia) was the largest territory (province) of Portuguese India.
+They retain some of the ethno-social values and customs of their ancestors & most of them exhibit a noticeable hybrid Latino-Concanic culture.

 Origins

-In Goa, the Brahmins were engaged in the priestly occupation, but had also taken up various occupations like agriculture, trade, goldsmith, etc. The origins of this particular caste can be traced back to the Christianisation of the Velhas Conquistas (Old Conquests) that was undertaken by the Portuguese during the 16th and 17th centuries.
-It was during this period that the Jesuit, Franciscan and Dominican missionaries converted many Brahmins to Christianity.
-The first mass conversions took place among the Brahmins of Divar, and the Kshatriyas of Carambolim.
+In Goa, the Brahmins were engaged in the priestly occupation, but had also taken up various occupations like agriculture, trade, goldsmithing, etc. The origins of this particular caste can be traced back to the Christianisation of the Velhas Conquistas (Old Conquests) that was undertaken by the Portuguese, during the 16th & 17th centuries.
+It was during this period that, the Jesuit, Franciscan and Dominican missionaries converted many Brahmins to Christianity.
+The first mass conversions took place among the Brahmins of Divar and the Kshatriyas of Carambolim (Karmali).

-All converts from Brahmin sub-castes (Gowd Saraswat Brahmin, Daivadnya Brahmin, etc) were unified into a single Christian caste of Bamonn.
-Since the conversions of Brahmins of a particular area became instrumental in the conversions of members of other castes because it resulted in loss of temple priests, such converts were highly valued and esteemed by the church and Portuguese authorities alike.
-They were even allowed to wear the Yajnopavita (sacred threads) and other caste markings by a special dispensation of Pope Gregory XV in 1623, on the condition that these were to be blessed by a Catholic priest.
+All converts from Brahmin sub-castes (Chitpavan Brahmins, Deshastha Brahmins, Karhada Brahmins, Saraswat Brahmins etc) & Prabhus were unified into a single Christian caste of Bamonn.
+Since the conversions of Brahmins of a particular area, were instrumental in the conversions of members of other castes, due to the resulting loss of priests, such converts were highly valued by the church & Portuguese rulers alike.

+The Christian Brahmins were even allowed to wear the Yajnopavita (sacred threads) & other caste markings by a special dispensation of Pope Gregory XV in 1623; on the condition that these were to be blessed by a Catholic priest.

-The Bamonns in general, consider their Indian caste system to be a class form of social categorisation.
-Since their concept is divorced from all the religious elements associated to it by their Hindu counterparts, they tend to justify their maintenance of caste as a form of social stratification similar to the Western class concept.
-They are an endogamous group and have generally refrained from inter-marriage with Catholics of other castes.
-However, while the Bamonns never inter-married or mingled with the lower castes, the statutes and norms of the Roman Catholic church restrained them from practising Hindu caste based discrimination against the latter.
-Although most now carry Portuguese surnames, they have retained knowledge about their ancestral pre-conversion surnames, such as Bhat, Kamat, Nayak, Pai, Prabhu, Shenoy, and Shet.
-The konkanised variants of these surnames are Bhôtt, Kāmot, Nāik, Poi, Porbų (Probų), Šeņai, and Šet.
+The Bamonns in general consider their Indian caste system, to be a class form of social categorisation.
+Since their concept is divorced from the religious elements associated to it, by their Hindu counterparts, they tend to justify their maintenance of caste as a form of social stratification, similar to the Western class concept.
+They are an endogamous group and have generally refrained from inter-marriage with Catholic Christians of other castes.
+However, while the Bamonns never inter-married or mingled with the lower castes, the statutes or norms of the Roman Catholic Church restrained them from practising Hindu caste based discrimination against the latter.